apptainer/singularity-userdocs/bind_paths_and_mounts.rst

 .. _sec:bindpaths:

-If `not disabled by the system administrator <\{admindocs\}/configfiles.html#bind-mount-management>`_, Singularity allows you to map directories on your host system to directories within your container using bind mounts.
+If `not disabled by the system administrator <\{admindocs\}/configfiles.html#bind-mount-management>`_, {Singularity} allows you to map directories on your host system to directories within your container using bind mounts.
 This allows you to read and write data on the host system with ease.